 Clinton J. Ford | Advanced Building Consultants

 How often should you clean your gutters?

-How to clean gutters
+How to Clean Gutters

-- Begin cleaning the gutter near a downspout.
+- Begin cleaning near a downspout.

 - Flush the gutters and downspouts with a garden hose.

-There are many different types of gutter guards, including reverse curve, mesh, and nylon.
-Prices vary depending on which gutter guard you get and how much of it you need.
+Gutter guards are a device used to protect your gutters from leaves and other debris.
+There are many different types of gutter guards, including reverse curve, mesh and nylon.
+Prices vary depending on what kind you get and how many feet of gutters you need to cover.

 - Clean the surface: Remove old caulk and loose particles with a caulk-removing tool.

-By installing an emergency pressure release valve in your plumbing system, you will be able to protect your home from the increased pressure that’s caused by freezing pipes, thus preventing your pipes from bursting.
+If you live in a cold climate, this could one day save you thousands of dollars and lots of hassle.
+By installing an emergency pressure release valve in your plumbing system, you’ll be able to quickly relieve the pressure caused by freezing pipes, thus preventing them from bursting.

-How to test a sump pump
+How to Test a Sump Pump

 - Locate the exit pipe on the outside of your home where the sump pump directs water out of the basement.
 Inspect the pipe for damage and remove any clogs if necessary.